Specialised Foundation Programme in the North West of England

 Where to find additional information on our SFP trusts/programmes

-If you would like to know more about the tracks, academic foundation programmes and supervisors on offer at individual trusts then please use the links and contact details provided below.
+If you would like to know more about the tracks, specialised foundation programmes and supervisors on offer at individual trusts then please use the links and contact details provided below.
 We recommend that you read the additional programme information contained within the highlighted links first before you contact the academic leads with any queries.
 If visitors notice any programme information that appears out of date, we advise applicants to contact the SFP trust directly for an updated set of guidance.

 Alder Hey